mirage/ocaml-cohttp/README.md

 Similarly, in the case of `cohttp-async` you can directly use Async's [`with_timeout`](https://ocaml.janestreet.com/ocaml-core/latest/doc/async_unix/Async_unix/Clock/index.html#val-with_timeout) function.

+## Managing sessions

+Managing sessions and saving cookies across requests is not directly supported by `cohttp`.
+It is not hard to roll out a custom solution, but an alternative is to use the [`session`](https://github.com/inhabitedtype/ocaml-session) library, which is compatible with `cohttp`.

 ## Creating custom resolver: a Docker Socket Client example

 Cohttp provides a lot of utilities out of the box, but does not prevent the users